Immortal-Ink/ryuuko.immortal.ink/reference/species/aelorian/mythology/texts/eight_nightmares.md

 II.
 The Nightmare of Endless Molt
 "Feathers are shed, layer by layer, until nothing remains but a bare and silent form, waiting to be dust."
 We are reborn only to shed ourselves again, losing what we once were.
 In each cycle, pieces of us scatter to the winds, and nothing is carried into eternity unaltered.
-(Existence is a transformative process for all things, and to eachother.)
+(Existence is a transformative process for all things, and to eachother, and we cannot stop it.)

 ---